 Serious eye conditions that can cause bloodshot eyes

-We could probably add lifestyle choices in here, as tobacco smoke, marijuana smoke, excess alcohol, lack of sleep and extended periods of screen activity can cause red bloodshot eyes to some degree, fortunately these are non harmful and usually short lived and easy to remedy.
+We could probably add lifestyle choices in here, as tobacco smoke, marijuana smoke, excess alcohol, lack of sleep and extended periods of screen activity can cause red bloodshot eyes to some degree, fortunately these are non-harmful and usually short-lived and easy to remedy.

 How To Get Rid Of Bloodshot Eyes

-To relieve bloodshot eyes if helps to first work out the cause, if your eyes are bloodshot due to environmental causes or lifestyle choices such as, allergens, air pollution, smoke, tired eyes etc then a home remedy can be very effective try one or more of the following:
+To relieve bloodshot eyes if helps to first work out the cause, if your eyes are bloodshot due to environmental causes or lifestyle choices such as: allergens, air pollution, smoke, tired eyes etc then a home remedy can be very effective try one or more of the following:

 It’s no secret that people find applying a cold tea bag to the eyes soothing.
 Simply place a cooled tea bag onto your closed eyelids and relax for up to 20 minutes.
 Any old tea will do but we find green tea, camomile, calendula and fennel tea the most effective.
-It is thought that these teas help relieve symptoms of bloodshot and red eyes by removing excess fluid that is draining from your eye and relieve swelling and irritation.
+It is thought that these teas help relieve symptoms of bloodshot and red eyes by removing excess fluid that is draining from your eye and relieving swelling and irritation.

-Lay flat and place one slice of cucumber on each of your closed eyes, either flip slice or use a new slice if the cucumber becomes warm.
+Lay flat and place one slice of cucumber on each of your closed eyes, either flip the slice or use a new slice if the cucumber becomes warm.

 The soothing and cooling properties of cucumbers are thought to reduce irritation and tired eyes.

 Place 2 spoons into iced water to cool, once cooled (not frozen) remove from the glass and place two more spoons into the water (these will begin to cool whilst you are relaxing) Place the concave side of a spoon onto each of your closed eyelids, once the spoons become warm swap with the cooling spoons, repeat this process for up to 20 minutes.